-Conservation efforts for the whale began in 1966 with the passage of the whaling ban on this species.
-Attempts to conserve, restore, and study these gigantic marine mammals continue to the current day.
-Both nonprofit organizations and various governments of the world are involved in efforts to foster the recovery of these huge but vulnerable creatures.
+Conservation efforts to protect blue whales began in 1966 with the passage of the ban on commercial whaling.
+Attempts to conserve, restore, and study these gigantic marine mammals are ongoing.
+Both non-profit organizations and various governments are involved in efforts to foster their recovery.

-There is joint cooperation between countries to help conserve whales.
-The United States Fishery Management Plan is one of the most successful practices that is used for whale conservation, with 50% of Blue Whales located in the USA’s Exclusive Economic Zone (EEZ).
-Continued research into Blue Whales is also essential for Blue Whale conservation.
+There is cooperation between countries to help conserve whales.
+The United States Fishery Management Plan is one of the most successful practices used for whale conservation, with 50% of blue whales located in the USA’s Exclusive Economic Zone (EEZ).
+Continued research into blue whales is also essential for blue whale conservation.

-There are many conservation efforts being made to save whales.
-Some of these include creating whale sanctuaries, acoustic deterrents, and reducing ship collisions.
+Many conservation efforts to save whales are in progress.
+Some of these include creating whale sanctuaries, acoustic deterrents, and reducing ship collisions and noise pollution.

-Whale sanctuaries are areas where Blue Whales can live without being disturbed.
-Acoustic deterrents are devices that emit sounds that scare whales away from certain areas.
-Ship collisions are the leading cause of death for Blue Whales.
+Whale sanctuaries are areas where blue whales can live without being disturbed.
+Acoustic deterrents emit sounds that scare whales away from areas.

 Marine Mammal Science and Research Program

-The Blue Whale Research Program is the most comprehensive study on Blue whales.
-The goal of this program is to get an accurate count the species populations, assess their distribution and migratory habits, and learn how they communicate with each other.
+This program is the most comprehensive study on blue whales.
+The goal is to get an accurate count of the populations of blue whales, assess their distribution and migratory habits, and learn how they communicate with each other.

-Educational programs for whale conservation.
-You can start such activities by researching about whales and the issues of Blue whales in the ocean.
+Educational programs for whale conservation are for everyone.
+You can start such activities by researching whales and the issues of blue whales in the ocean.

 Whale Watching Trips

-Whale watching trips are a great way to help whale conservation.
-By going on whale watching trips, people are able to see these beautiful animals up close and learn more about them.
+Whale-watching trips are a great way to help whale conservation.
+It allows people to see these beautiful animals up close and learn more about them.

-This helps to create awareness about the need to protect them and their habitat.
-Whale watching trips also provide much-needed revenue for whale conservation efforts.
+It will create awareness about the need to protect them and their habitat.
+Whale-watching trips also provide revenue for whale conservation efforts.

 - Signing petitions to get these species protected

-- Sharing information about the wahles on social media using hashtag #SavetheBWs
+- Sharing information about the whales on social media using hashtag #SavetheBWs

 - Donating money to organizations that are working to protect whales